 A separate contactor relay module can be purchased from the manufacturer.
 If a different relay is used it must have a 120 Vac coil voltage.
-The LSM supplies a fused (5A) 120 Vac to energize the coils of the relay contactors (L1, L2, L3 and L4).
+The LSM supplies fused (5A) 120 Vac to energize the coils of the relay contactors (contactor 1, 2, 3 or 4).

 - 1. Mount the contactor module and connect the load to the main contacts. - 2.
-Connect the contactor coil to the desired LSM L1-L4 terminals on the terminal strip. - 3.
+Connect the contactor coil to the desired LSM (contactor 1, 2, 3 or 4) terminals on the terminal strip. - 3.
 Connect additional load shedding contactors in a similar fashion.